Educational Leadership and Policy Studies Ph.D.

 A minimum of 75 credits of doctoral studies following formal admission to the program comprised of:

 |Core Requirements (12 credits):|

 |EDLP 431||Adv Sem Organizational Ldrshp||3|

 |Elective Research Courses (9 credits) - 4 possibilities listed below:||9|

 |Mixed Method Research|

 |Analyze&Write Qualitative Rsch|

-Guided by student interest and committee approval
+Graduate course options within CESS (guided by student interest and committee approval)

 |Field of Study/Cognate||9|